Pro465/pro465.github.io/_posts/2024-11-18-in-search-of-a-bigger-tree.md

 To see why, take some infinite sequence of natural numbers $a_1, a_2, \cdots$.
-Notice that the first child is going to terminate at some fixed $i$. after that, the second child gets decremented and all of the first child's nodes are resetted to some value less than $l$, which also terminate after a finite number of steps, by the inductive hyothesis.
+Notice that the first child is going to terminate at some fixed $i$. after that, the second child gets decremented and all of the first child's nodes are reset to some value less than $l$, which also terminate after a finite number of steps, by the inductive hyothesis.
 So essentially, the second child gets an infinite subseries of the series, with long but finite jumps between each chosen number.
-By definition, the second child also must also terminate. and so the third child gets decrement, by a similar reasoning, and so on.
+By definition, the second child also must also terminate. and so the third child gets decremented, by a similar reasoning, and so on.
 Eventually, all the nodes' labels except the root's transform into members of $Z$, and then it resets the tree in a way that the nodes' labels now become $pred(root(t))$, which always terminates by the inductive hypothesis.